MONOKOI/Religio/HippieDeluxeHeavyTeknon.md

 # Hippie Deluxe

 ## Representations
-1. We not want the glitter of a representation to delude its merit.
-1. We seek the soft rough edges of accuracy before precision.
-1. Representations are guides not targets.

-## Food Stuffs
+This is not commemorative.
+These recipes are guides and not targets.
+The targets are better bowels, immune systems, ways of suriving days, heads and hands at work together.
+Let no glitter of any representation delude its merit.

 ### Quality Criteria

+We have weakened immune systems on North America due to poor diet.
+Diet is our first line of defense.
+Invasive pills or injections are unwise where they conflict against bad diets.

+Direct inputs cost are one criteria.
+We cannot let imaginary costs excuse laziness, bad habits, worse expectations, denial or outright malice.
+Our quality criteria come responsive and live in accountable human beings reading this.
+Our quality criteria do not come packaged from afar or merely claimed by hearsay.

-1. Bodies, terrains, seasons and weather come individually allocated.
+Bodies, terrains, seasons and weather come individually allocated.
+Americans from many continents move frequently and suffer untold overlapping allergies to pollens and molds.
+It is so common we ignore the pathologies as bodies get sicker and miss out on life.
-1. Live from ingredients and responsive make quality criteria applicable.
-1. There is no best milkshake for lactose intollerant people.
-1. Menu are neither secrets nor choices.

-### Efficiencies
+Live fresh and dried commodity ingredients.
+Vegetables, brown rice and pulses.
+We skip varieties of things come frozen for sound medical reasons to focus on better fresh options.
+Freezing breaks down plant cellulose and frozen foods are treated with preservatives.

+We select for low cost authentic non-luxury processed commodity ingredients: olive oil, tahini, miso and so forth.
+We are pragmatists first.

+Our hands over normal days in normal kitchens transform commodities into food stuffs.
+We do not fetishize complicated tools.
+Efficient repeatability is our first goal.
+Variety in our diets should go with this near daily regimen.
+Other meals or treats should match these quality criteria from local skilled small business.
+We never need waste a single meal eat factory food prepared by unskilled people.

-1. We optimize amid constraints and uncertaintly by week, season, year and lifetime.
-1. We optimize for economy, longevity, immune health and focus
+1. We optimize amid constraints and uncertaintly by week, season, year and lifetime economy, longevity, immune health and focus.
-1. We are not optimizing for attention, novelty, fashion or fetish
+1. We are not optimizing for attention, novelty, fashion, fetish or muscle mass.
-1. We are not optimizing for muscle mass.
-1. Add virtuous novelty on top of a stellar reliable rhythm section.
-1. We want to set a compass away from bad options inside us.

 ### Basic Weekly Rations